sboesebeck/morphium/Morphium Documentation.md

 subsystem first.

 ## Using _Morphium_ as a message queueing system

 _Morphium_ itself is simple to use, easy to customise to your needs and was built for high performance and scalability.
 The messaging system is no different.
 It relies on the `watch` functionality, that MongoDB offers since V3.6 (you can also use messaging with older versions of MongoDB, but it will result in polling for new messages).
 With that feature, the messages are _pushed_ to all listeners.
 This makes it a very efficient messaging system based on MongoDB.

 ### why _Morphium_ message queueing

 There is a ton of messaging solutions out there.
 All of them have their advantages and offer lots of features.
-But only few of them offer the things that _Morphium_ has:
+But only few of them offer the things that _Morphium_ has.
+And to be exact, _Morphium Messaging_ is no real messaging system and is not intended to be a replacement for a proper RabbitMQ or similiar installation.
+But _Morphium Messagin_ offers some specific features, that might come in handy for some solutions:

-- the message queue can easily be inspected and you can use mongo search queries to find the messages you are looking for[^you can even use aggregation on it, to gather more information about your messages]
+- the message queue can easily be inspected and you can use any mongo-client (like `mongosh`) and do search queries to find the messages you are looking for[^you can even use aggregation on it, to gather more information about your messages]
-- the message queue can be altered (update single messages with ease, delete messages or just _add_ new messages)
+- the message queue can be altered (update single messages with ease, delete messages or just _add_ new messages) with any mongo-client.
-- Possibility to broadcast messages, that are only processed by one client max (Exclusive Messages).
-With V4.2 of _Morphium_ this also works with a group of recipients.
+- Possibility to broadcast messages, that are only processed by one client max (Exclusive Messages) - similar to a `topic` in other messaging systems.
+- With V4.2 of _Morphium_ this also works with a group of recipients.
 - Messaging is multithreaded and thread safe
-- pausing and unpausing of message processing without data loss
+- pausing and unpausing of message processing without data loss (meaning, you will get messages that have been sent, even while you did not process messages.
+For example, the client pauses messageProcessing, while it runs some elaborate task.
+This takes several seconds.
+During that time, 2 additional messages come in.
+As soon as the client unpauses the message processing, it will _also_ process those messages according to priority and timestamp.
 - _Morphium_ messaging picks up all pending messages on startup - no data loss.
 - no need to install additional servers or provide separate infrastructure.
 Just use your MongoDB you likely already have in place.

 There are people out there using _Morphium_ and its messaging for production grade development.
 For example [Genios.de](https://www.genios.de) uses Morphium messaging to power a microservice architecture with an enterprise message bus.

 ### Quick start Messaging

 ```java
 Morphium m=new Morphium();
 Messaging messaging=new Messaging(m);

 messaging.addMessageListener((messaging, msg) -> {
             log.info("Got message!");
             return null;  //not sending an answer
         });
 ```

 This is a simple example of how to implement a message consumer.
 This consumer listens to _all_ incoming messages, regardless of name.

 Messages do have some fields, that you might want to use for your purpose.
-But you can create your own message type as well (see below). the Msg-Class defines those properties:
+But you can create your own message type as well (see below).
+The Msg-Class defines those properties:

 - `name` the name of the Message - you can define listeners only listening to messages of a specific name using `addListenerForMessageNamed`.
 Similar to a _topic_ in other messaging systems
 - `msg`: String message
 - `value`: well - a String value
 - `mapValue`: for more complex use cases where you need to send more information
 - `additional`: list value - used for more complex use cases
- - all messages do store some values for the processing algorithm, like `processed_by`, `in_answer_to`, `timestamp` etc.
+- all messages do store some values for the processing algorithm, like `processed_by`, `in_answer_to`, `timestamp`, `locked`, `locked_by` etc. you should _not_ use those fields for your own purpose!

 So if you want to send a Message, that is also simple: